robertpeteuil/aws-quick-cli/README.md

 - Linux
 - macOS (OS X)

-### Beta Platforms:

-- Windows 10 with "Bash on Windows"
-  - Requires installation of make with the command `sudo apt install make`
-  - Requires AWS-CLI installed into "Bash on Windows" (not the Windows OS itself)
-  - Check here for information on the [installation of AWS-CLI on Bash on Windows](https://github.com/aws/aws-cli/issues/1323)

 ### Dependancies:

 These utilities require the AWS CLI utilities installed and configured.
 Check here for more information on [AWS-CLI](https://aws.amazon.com/cli/)

+### Windows 10 - Bash on Windows - Pre-Installation Steps:

+- Install AWS-CLI into "Bash on Windows" (not the Windows OS itself)
+  - Check here for information on the [installation of AWS-CLI on Bash on Windows](https://github.com/aws/aws-cli/issues/1323)
+- Install **make** utility with the command `sudo apt install make`
+- Allow write access to /usr/local/bin with the command `sudo chmod a+w /usr/local/bin`

 ### Installation: